-INFERNO, Episode 38.
-Nothing In Dante's Hand: A Brief History Of COMEDY's Manuscripts
+38. An Interpolated Episode: Nothing In Dante's Hand--A Brief History Of COMEDY's Manuscripts

 The gorgeously illustrated, late-fourteenth century Marciana manuscript from Venice

-In this interpolated episode—since, after all, we came to a break, or an almost break, or a change in the poem at the start of Canto VIII of INFERNO—I want to talk about the history of the COMEDY manuscripts.
+Let’s talk about the history of the COMEDY manuscripts.
 We don’t have anything in Dante’s own hand.
-So what do we have?
+What do we have?
 And how do we know we can trust what we have?

-I'll talk you through some basic facts, as well as the strange notion that we already have commentaries written on COMEDY between the poet's death and the first certifiably dated manuscript.
-I’ll also talk about the two dominant manuscript traditions that exist today . . . and the truth of the matter: that in the end, there are so very few differences among the manuscripts.
+I'll talk you through some basic facts, as well as the curious fact that we have commentaries on COMEDY written between the poet's death and the first dated manuscript.
+I’ll also talk about the two dominant manuscript traditions that exist today . . . and the truth of the matter: in the end, there are so few differences among the manuscripts.

 If you’d like to help underwrite this podcast, whether with a one-time gift or a small monthly stipend, please consider donating at this PayPal link.